q3769/semver-maven-plugin/README.md

 ```

 increments `1.2.3 into 1.3.0-SNAPSHOT`.
 Note that `snapshot` is a convenience flag to set the target pre-release label
-as `SNAPSHOT`; this only works as a shorthand after a normal version increment - major, minor, or patch.
-To set
+as `SNAPSHOT` with no build meta label.
+This labeling shorthand only works with a normal version increment - major,
-pre-release label to other verbiage, see examples in the Pre-release and Build Metadata labels section.
+minor, or patch.
+To set the labels other ways, see examples in the Pre-release and Build Metadata labels section.

 ```shell
 mvn semver:increment-patch